not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 Ok, admittedly I don't really care so much about authenticity.
 To me, as long as it tastes good, I'm open to giving it a try... sometimes to disastrous results, according to people I cook for.

 But when producing creative work, you need to be aware of the cultural literacies of your audience, and cooking is no different.
-People engage with meals like they do any other experience: bringing a whole lot of baggage and associations.
+People engage with meals like they do with any other experience: bringing a whole lot of baggage and associations.
 Their experience of the meal is going to be influenced by the lens of their shared experiences.
 Cooking is a conversation between the chef and the diner through, and across, the language of culture.

 So then what makes something authentic?
 What's the culinary equivalent of a national accent and phenotype?